PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation.rst

     Building Lightning-Kokos with MPI requires a MPI library and ``mpi4py``.

-To install Lightning-Kokkos with MPI support, we recommend first installing Kokkos for your specific architecture (CPU, Nvidia/AMD GPU etc.) and exporting the install location to ``CMAKE_PREFIX_PATH`` as described above.
+To install Lightning-Kokkos with MPI support, we recommend first installing Kokkos for your specific architecture (CPU, Nvidia/AMD GPU etc.), and exporting the install location to ``CMAKE_PREFIX_PATH`` as described above.
 Then Lightning-Kokkos with MPI support can be installed in the *editable* mode by adding the `ENABLE_MPI=ON` option to the CMake arguments:

 .. code-block:: bash